Serbia travel guide

 Customs rules

-There are strict rules about goods that can be brought into and taken out of Serbia.
+There are strict rules about goods that can be brought into and out of Serbia.
 You must declare anything that may be prohibited or subject to tax or duty.

-Taking money into Serbia
+Taking money into and out of Serbia

-• complete a declaration form at customs on arrival in Serbia – a customs officer will certify this by signing or stamping the form
+- complete a declaration form at customs on arrival in Serbia – a customs officer will certify this by signing or stamping the form

-• keep a copy of the certified form while you are in Serbia
+- keep a copy of the certified form while you are in Serbia

-• show the certified form when you leave Serbia
+- show the certified form when you leave Serbia

 Customs officers may seize your money if you do not follow these rules.